+I made that word up, so it might not exist!
 Are you a teacher or someone who tells students what page to turn to?

 Personally, I don’t rely on a textbook to run my lessons.
 My first job as a TEFL teacher was a nightmare, but I guess it was a golden learning opportunity for me.
 We didn’t have a textbook.
-We were given a grammar book, with no pictures, no texts, simply the grammar that was to be taught that day.
+Instead, we were given a grammar book with no pictures, no texts, simply the grammar that was to be taught that day.
 The teacher had to build a lesson out of that from scratch.
 As a new teacher, it was hard work.
 Back then, oh boy, I spent so much time preparing it made my hourly salary ridiculous.
 I’d have earned more stacking shelves at the supermarket.
-Since then I discovered teaching with games, student-centered activities and skits, and that first job would be a walk in the park today!
+Since then, I discovered teaching with games, student-centered activities and skits, and that first job would be a walk in the park today!

 So, once you have your textbook, please don’t spend the lessons slavishly reading every bit of it and filling in all the blanks.
 A student can do that on their own.
 Instead, take the theme of the textbook unit and do interactive activities and games.
-I have plenty so feel free to drop me a line and tell me who you are teaching and what you need, and I’ll recommend the best resource for you from my games books, stories or skits.
+I have plenty, so feel free to drop me a line and tell me who you are teaching and what you need, and I’ll recommend the best resource for you from my games books, stories or skits.

 Please feel free to comment on how you use textbooks below – lots of teachers read this blog and they would LOVE to hear from you.
 You have to put in your email, but it’s 100% private and it’s just there in case I need to reply to you directly.
 You can put in a fake email if you like.
 What we want to hear are your comments.

 The best preschool method